KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 7. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
 8. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
 9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+10. Recommendation: Found `git checkout` in file `restart_script.sh`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-10. Recommendation: There is no CHANGELOG file.
+11. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+12. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: There is no dependabot configuration file.
+13. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-Dad-Jokes by brucetony](https://github.com/brucetony/MMM-Dad-Jokes)